-- q.
-Two or more readmissions to an acute care psychiatric hospital in a six (6) month period; - r.
-Two (2) or more readmissions to an emergency department for psychiatric reason in six (6) month period; and - s.
+- s.
 Exit from condition specific program. - 14.
-Members shall be reassessed for ICC, services and care plans, or, if applicable, ICC plans shall be revised, at minimum, annually (see SOP-CE16/CE18-03 Intensive Case Management Care Plans). - 15.
-Reassessment for ICC, services and care plans, or, if applicable, ICC plans shall be revised if necessary, must be performed upon member request. - 16.
-For those members receiving ICC services and upon the occurrence of any of the triggering events listed above in section 13, (a-s), ICC Care Coordinators shall, if in the ICC Care Coordinator's professional opinion, it is necessary to reassess the members for ICC services, update the member's ICC plan, and ensure care coordination efforts are undertaken in accordance with OAR 410-141-3868 and 410-141-3870.
-Contact will be made with the member by the ICC Care Coordinator within three (3) calendar days of receipt of notice of a reassessment triggering event - 17.
+For those members receiving ICC services and upon the occurrence of any of the triggering events listed above in section 13, (a-s), ICC Care Coordinators shall, if in the ICC Care Coordinator's professional opinion, it is necessary to reassess the member for ICC services, update the member's ICC plan, and ensure care coordination efforts are undertaken in accordance with OAR 410-141-3865 and 410-141-3870.
+Contact will be made with the member by the ICC Care Coordinator within three (3) calendar days of receipt of notice of a reassessment triggering event. - 15.
 For those members not receiving ICC services, and upon the occurrence of any of the reassessment triggering events listed above in section 13 (a-s), UHA will conduct a new health risk screening and, as applicable, reassess members for ICC eligibility, revise care plans, and ensure care coordination efforts are undertaken in accordance with OAR 410-141-3865.
 Contact shall be made with the member by the ICC Care Coordinator within seven (7) days of receipt of notice of reassessment triggering event.